The University of Northampton2016 League Table Ranking 83

-- In 2009 the Quality Assurance Agency for Highest Education (QAA) gave a confidence judgement for the University’s management of its academic standards.
+- In 2009 the Quality Assurance Agency for Higher Education (QAA) gave a confidence judgement for the University’s management of its academic standards.
 There was also a comment on good practice for the provision of readily accessible support for student learning through the Centre for Academic Practice.

 - In 2010 Ofsted judged the University to be an 'Outstanding Provider' of Initial Teacher Education in Primary and Early Years.